lelandbatey/CS-223-WSUTC/README.md

 Currently, there should be a document in each folder that gives the requirements for each assignment.
 You should read those to understand what each program does.

+## File Formats

+Each file of notes or program-requirements is in two file formats:

+1. A plain-text markdown file
+2. A pdf document

+Each document was originally written in markdown in a plaintext editor (Vim, Sublime Text, Notepad++, etc) and was then converted into a PDF using [Pandoc](http://johnmacfarlane.net/pandoc/).
+The layout of the PDFs is intended to make the documents the same size as an original Kindle Fire (the e-reader I use to read these notes).
+The Pandoc/LaTex template for this is in the `notes` folder at the root of this repository, named `tablet.latex`.